 One of Manchester’s underrated Italian restaurants, Gusto is beautifully decorated, combining 1920’s art deco-style decor with twinkling trees and foliage.
 Ahh, Bellissimo.
 The simple-yet-gorgeous decor is accompanied by classic Italian dishes, from pizza to pasta and everything in between.
 Gusto, 4 Lloyd St, M2 5AB.

 If there’s one place in town that really knows how to bring the floral factor, it’s Victor’s.
 Offering pretty views of wisteria from most corners, the restaurant is completely draped in a purple hue – which meanders its way between tables, doorways and even across the ceiling.
 A beautiful setting for brunch.
 Victor’s, 46 London Rd, Alderley Edge, SK9 7DZ.

 Equal parts industrial and botanical, there’s a reason that Evelyn’s has long been one of the Northern Quarter’s favourite brunch spots – and it’s not just because the Asian fusion food is divine.
 It’s because it just so happens to be pretty, too.
 Filled with hanging plants in all corners with a whole wall filled with potted foliage, Evelyn’s is the perfect place to go if you need a dose of greenery.
 Perfect if you don’t have any yourself.
+Halal-friendly options are available here too.
 Evelyn’s, 44 Tib St, M4 1NB.